Buffalo, Minnesota: Government

 Buffalo has a city council with five members, including the mayor.
 The mayor is elected every two years and presides over council meetings.
-As of March 2020, the mayor is Teri Lachermeier.
-As of 2023, the other council members are Brad Dahl, Steve Downer, George Fantauzza, and Jameson Wakefield.
+As of 2026, the mayor is Steve Downer and the council members are Sheila Crawford, Brad Dahl, George Fantauzza, and Erin Walsh.
 Aside from the mayor, council members serve four-year terms, with elections for two at a time every two years.
 Buffalo and Wright County are in Minnesota's 6th congressional district.

 Education

 The local school district is Buffalo–Hanover–Montrose Schools.
 It is composed of schools in Buffalo, Hanover, and Montrose.
 There are six elementary schools: Discovery Center, Northwinds, Parkside, Tatanka, Hanover, and Montrose.
 There is a middle school, Buffalo Community Middle School, and a high school, Buffalo High School.
-There is also a private Catholic school, St. Francis Xavier School, for grades K–8.
+There is also a private Catholic school, St. Francis Xavier School, for grades K–8; a public charter school, Terra Nova, for grades 6–12; and a private Christian academy, Impact Christian Academy, for grades K–8.